bitrise-io/devcenter/_articles/reviews/how-to-change-the-user-name-and-user-email-used-for-git-push-from-bitrise.md

 ---
-title: Setting your Git username and email address on the build machines
+title: Setting your Git username and email address on the build machines - draft
 redirect_from: []
 date: 2019-02-14 14:58:07 +0000
 published: false